analyzethis1/ML-Project-1/LSTM/readme.md

 [MIT License](LICENSE)

-## Contact
+## 💻 Contributing

+Interested in contributing to ML-Project-1?
+Please contact the repository owner for collaboration opportunities.

+## 🛟 Help & Questions

-For any questions or inquiries, please feel free to contact me!
+For any questions or inquiries about this project, please feel free to contact me!